Fireball0424/CryptoEngineering/Critique1/README.md

 ## How can improve ?
 * Extend to multiple webs (Now only https://portal.nycu.edu.tw)
 * Prevent javascript attacker (not yet implement)
+* Instead using storage.sync API, connects to database